Seveso disaster: Immediate effects

-Within days a total of 3,300 animals, mostly poultry and rabbits, were found dead.
-Emergency slaughtering commenced to prevent TCDD from entering the food chain, and by 1978 over 80,000 animals had been slaughtered.
-15 children were quickly hospitalised with skin inflammation.
-By the end of August, Zone A had been completely evacuated and fenced.
-Of the 1,600 local people of all ages who had been medically examined, 447 were found to suffer from skin lesions or chloracne.
 An advice center was set up for pregnant women, of whom 26 opted for an abortion (which was legal in special cases) after consultation.
 Another 460 women continued their pregnancies without problems, their children not showing any sign of malformation.
 Herwig von Zwehl (Technical Director of ICMESA) and Paolo Paoletti (director of production at ICMESA) were arrested.
 Two government commissions were established to develop a plan for quarantining and decontaminating the area, for which the Italian government allotted 40 billion lire (US$47.8 million).
 This amount was tripled two years later.